How to Study for the Pediatrics ITE

 The Pediatrics ITE, or In-Training Examination, is a yearly exam offered by the American Board of Pediatrics that assesses a pediatric trainee’s knowledge.
 The ITE acts like a mock pediatrics board exam.
 It is typically given in July, lasts about 3 hours, and has approximately 150 multiple-choice questions.
 Because residency is a particularly busy time, you need to plan how you will study and tackle the mound of material you need to get through.

-- Create a study plan and do it.
+Create a study plan and do it.
 Create a schedule and stick to it.
+Carve out a time each-and-every day when you apply yourself completely to your studies.
 Know that on very busy months, it may be more difficult to fit in all the studying you would like, so plan accordingly.
 If you miss your study goal for the day, move on and focus on tomorrow.
 It’s okay, but don’t lose your momentum.

 A sample study plan may look something like this: